piskvorky/bounter/README.md

   counts.update(['a', 'b', 'c', 'a', 'b']) print(len(counts))  # total cardinality still works

-  print(counts['a'])  # but also supports asking for counts of individual items 2
+  print(counts['a'])  # supports asking for counts of individual items 2
   ```

   This uses the [Count-min Sketch algorithm](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) to estimate item counts efficiently, in a **fixed amount of memory**.
+See the [FIXME API docs](https://github.com/RaRe-Technologies/bounter/blob/master/bounter/bounter.py) for full details and parameters.

 3. **Full item iteration: "What are the items and their frequencies?"**